josezy/firebase-mcp/README.md

 ## 🔥 New in v1.3.3: Storage Upload Features

 Firebase MCP now supports direct file uploads to Firebase Storage!
-The new version introduces two powerful tools:
+Version 1.3.3 introduces two new tools:

 - **`storage_upload`**: Upload files directly from text or base64 content with automatic content type detection
 - **`storage_upload_from_url`**: Import files from external URLs with a single command